 - It should be a multi-modal transportation corridor that is safe, efficient, and well-connected for all users regardless of age or ability

 This site plan does not support the stated vision.
 Inviting more cars makes it less safe, efficient, and connected for all users.
 Olive is fronted mostly by parking.
 The buildings near Olive are set back and don’t face it.
 The plan renders the area even more auto-oriented towards auto-mandatory.
 Forcing driving is a terrible economic development strategy as most of the wealth put towards it leaves the region, as well as crowding out other household needs and wants.
-The plan also defeats University City’s investment in nice sidewalks, lighting, and planters that on Olive.
+The plan also defeats University City’s investment in nice sidewalks, lighting, and planters on Olive.
 Given the vision the trend should be to turn Olive from a stroad to a street.
 Street parking would help walkability, protecting pedestrians from moving traffic.
 U City might put a traffic calming device near the exit with I-170 to make it clear it’s no longer a highway just for cars, but that drivers are on a street in a complex town environment that has more than just cars.

 Granted these might be tough to implement because Olive is maintained by the state.
 Though for the type of development proposed it’s a feature as a wider swath pay to maintain the infrastructure, but U City gets more of the tax base.